 Source: Australian Taxation Office

 *The low rate cap is a limit on the amount of taxable components (taxed and untaxed element) that can be taxed at a concessional (lower) rate of tax.
 It’s a lifetime cap, which is reduced by any taxable component you receive from any payer after you reach your preservation age (it cannot be reduced below zero).
-The low rate cap is $210,000 in 2019 – 20.
+Once you reach the low rate cap, any further money you withdraw as a lump sum is taxed at a different rate.
+The low rate cap is $245,000 in 2024 – 25.

 This section applies to you if you are: